 Layout overflow

-The shell main area clips horizontal overflow and scrolls vertically.
+The shell main area clips horizontal overflow, but default app shells scroll with the document.
 Build pages with grid() + block(), cluster(), and wrapping indicator rows so content stays in column; use overflow-x: auto only on inner wrappers for wide tables or code.
 See the repo doc docs/LAYOUT-OVERFLOW.md for the full checklist.

 Full-height main

 For chat, maps, or IDE-style surfaces that should fill the viewport below the topbar (with scroll inside panels), opt in with {% block main_shell_class %} chirpui-app-shell__main--fill{% end %}, put a direct child of #page-content with class chirpui-page-fill, and use chat_layout(..., fill=true) for chat pages.
+This is the explicit bounded-scroll exception to the document-scroll default.
 See docs/LAYOUT-VERTICAL.md for the flex chain, min-height: 0, and the chirpui-chat-layout__messages-body wrapper class for SSE/HTMX roots inside the messages column.

 Components